KundaiTS/Yacht-and-Boat-Sales-Website-Analysis/README.md

 ### Customer Behavior Insights
 1. Which boat types receive the most views?
 Are there certain boat types that attract more interest than others?
-   `` select * from  ``
-3. What is the average price range for boats on the website?
+2. What is the average price range for boats on the website?
 Are there price trends based on boat type or material used?
-4. Which countries are the website's visitors primarily from?
+3. Which countries are the website's visitors primarily from?
 Are there geographic trends in boat interest?
-5. Is there a correlation between the number of views a boat listing receives and the country of the visitor viewing it?
+4. Is there a correlation between the number of views a boat listing receives and the country of the visitor viewing it?

 ### Market Trends and Preferences
 1. Which manufacturers' boats are most frequently viewed on the website?
 Are there specific manufacturers that are more popular among buyers?